-Syntax .copy "filename" .ir .include "filename" Description The .copy and .include directives tell the assembler to read source statements from a different file.
-The assembler: 1) Stops assembling statements in the current source file 2) Assem 2) Assembles the statements in the copied/included file 3) Resum statem 3) Resumes assembling statements in the main source file, starting with the statement that follows the .copy or .include directive The filename is a required parameter that names a source file.
+Syntax .copy "filename" .include "filename" Description The .copy and .include directives tell the assembler to read source statements from a different file.
+The assembler: 1) Stops assembling statements in the current source file 2) Assembles the statements in the copied/included file Resumes assembling statements in the main source file, starting with the statement that follows the .copy or .include directive The filename is a required parameter that names a source file.
 The filename must be enclosed in double quotes and must follow operating system conventions.
 You can specify a full pathname (for example, c:\dsktools\file1.asm).
 If you do not specify a full pathname, the assembler searches for the file in the current directory.
-The .copy and .include directives can be nested within a file being copied or included.
-The assembler limits this type of nesting to eight levels; the host operating system may set additional restrictions.
-Example This example shows how the .include directive is used to tell the ass to read and assemble source statements from other files, then to r assembling into the current file.
-Source file: (source .asm) .space .include 10h "byte.asm" ; Filename: source.asm ; Filename: source.asm ; Filename: source.asm ; Filename: source.asm .space 20h ; Filename: source.asm First copy file: (byte.asm) .byte . include .byte 'a', Oah, 32 "word.asm" 11,12,13 ; Filename: byte.asm ; Filename: byte.asm ; Filename: byte.asm ; Filename: byte.asm ; Filename: byte.asm Second copy file: (word.asm) .word oabcdh, 56 ; Filename: word.asm ; Filename: word.asm ; Filename: word.asm Assembler Directives 6-17
+The .copy and .include directives can be nested within a file that is copied or included. the assembler limits this type of nesting to eight levels; the hose operating system may set additional restrictions.
+Example This example shows how the .include directive is used to tell the assembler to read and assemble source statements from other files, then to resume assembling into the current file.
+Source file: (source .asm) .space 10h ; Filename: source.asm .include "byte.asm" .space 20h ; Filename: source.asm ; Filename: source.asm First copy file: (byte.asm) .byte 'a', 0ah, 32 .include "word.asm" .byte 11,12,13 ; Filename: byte.asm ; Filename: byte.asm ; Filename: byte.asm Second copy file: (word.asm) .word oabcdh, 56 ; Filename: word.asm ; Filename: word.asm ; Filename: word.asm Assembler Directives 6-17